acoustic-content-samples/wch-openapi-documentation/README.md

 # wch-openapi-documentation

-In addition to <https://developer.ibm.com/api/view/dx-prod:ibm-watson-content-hub:title-IBM_Watson_Content_Hub_API>, this repository contains the API documentation of IBM Watson Content Hub in the OpenAPI version 2.0 specification.
+In addition to the IBM Watson Content Hub API Explorer at <https://developer.ibm.com/api/view/id-618:title-IBM_Watson_Content_Hub_API#doc>, this repository contains the API documentation in the OpenAPI version 2.0 specification format.

 This documentation is in the YAML format and can be accessed via <https://raw.githubusercontent.com/ibm-wch/wch-openapi-documentation/master/wch_complete.yaml>.